 Preference Respondent Category 1.
 Certificate of Preference Holders 2.
-Displaced Tenant Housing Preference Certificate Holders (unless California Housing and Community Development funds apply) 3.
-Qualifying Neighborhood Preference Residents (unless California Housing and Community Development funds apply) 4.
-Households who Live or Work in San Francisco
+Displaced Tenant Housing Preference Certificate Holders (unless California Housing and Community Development fund 3.
+Qualifying Neighborhood Preference Residents (unless Cali Housing and Community Development funds apply)

 Respondents must include a draft Affirmative Marketing Plan in their responses to this RFP.
 The plan should include specific outreach toward Mission District-based tenants displaced by Ellis Act or Owner Move-In evictions and provision of all marketing and application materials in all City-recognized languages.
 The selected developer will be expected to comply with MOHCD's marketing requirements, including but not limited to requirements for language access and integration of the Fair Chance Act.